HugoCasa/hach-project/index.md

 ### Hello there old friend
 Remember where we are (small hint : 🇺🇸) and where we came from (another hint : 🇪🇺).
 How do the two old friends compare ?

+# After this, everything is a work in progress (in artist language we say WIP)

 {% include plots/europe_us_complexity.html %}
 {% include plots/europe_us_sentiment.html %}